Skip to main content

 Fleet vehicles

 Black Hills Energy’s goal is to electrify 20% of its on-road fleet by 2030.
-This plan will convert over 400 on-road vehicles to electric, plug-in hybrid electric, or plug-in idle mitigation technology, including approximately 40% of cars and SUVs and 45% of heavyduty trucks by 2030.
-In 2021, 112 of our fleet vehicles and pieces of equipment utilized alternate fuels, such as electricity and compressed natural gas.
-During this timeframe we added 14 all-electric vehicles to our fleet.
+This plan will convert over 400 on-road vehicles to electric, plug-in hybrid electric, or plug-in idle mitigation technology, including approximately 40% of cars and SUVs and 45% of heavy-duty trucks by 2030.
+In 2022, 115 of our fleet vehicles and pieces of equipment utilized alternate fuels, such as electricity and compressed natural gas.
+During this timeframe we added six all-electric vehicles to our fleet.

 Ready EV

-Our Ready EV rebate program, launched in late 2019 in South Dakota and Wyoming, is making electric vehicle charging more convenient and more affordable for our customers.
-With more than 200 different types of electric vehicles on the market today, we believe customer demand will keep growing as technology continues to improve and more charging options become available.
+Our Ready EV rebate program, launched in late 2019 in Colorado, South Dakota and Wyoming, is making electric vehicle charging more convenient and more affordable for our customers.
+With more than 70 different types of battery and plug-in hybrid electric vehicles available in the U.S. today, we believe customer demand will keep growing as technology continues to improve and more charging options become available.

-Residential customers can receive a rebate up to $500 on a Level 2 charger and installation, covering a majority of the cost of the charger.
+Residential customers can receive a rebate up to $500 on a Level 2 charger and installation, covering most of the cost of the charger.
 Business customers can receive up to $2,000 per Level 2 charging port, while government and nonprofit organizations can receive up to $3,000 per port.
-Level 2 chargers support charge rates of about twenty-five miles of range per hour and provide customers with flexibility due to their faster charging speed.
+There are also rebates for Level 3 chargers, also known as DC Fast Chargers, ranging from $20,000 per unit to $35,000 per unit.

 Learn more about ready ev